-Add the drained beans, broth, bay leaves and Sazón.
+Add the drained beans, broth, bay leaves, and Sazón.
 Stir to combine.

-With the Instant Pot plugged in and ready to go, put the cover on the machine, lock into place and select the Soup/Broth button.
+With the Instant Pot plugged in and ready to go, put the cover on the machine, lock it into place and select the Soup/Broth button.
 Set the cooking time for 7 minutes.

 When the 7 minutes are up, you'll hear a beep letting you know the soup is down.
 First thing you do is hit the CANCEL button to turn off the Instant Pot.